Japan and weapons of mass destruction

-The US atomic bombings, the culmination of the Manhattan Project, devastated Hiroshima and Nagasaki, killing between 150,000 and 246,000 people in the ensuing four months; approximately half the deaths occurred on each first day.
+The US atomic bombings, the culmination of the Manhattan Project, devastated Hiroshima and Nagasaki, killing between 150,000 and 246,000 people within four months.
 The ethics and role of the attacks in the unconditional surrender of Japan and end of the Pacific War are the subject of continued debate.
-The attacks had a strong influence in subsequent world history including the Cold War's nuclear arms race and in popular culture.
+The attacks had a strong influence on Cold War's nuclear arms race and in popular culture.

-During and after the US occupation of Japan, the US stationed a range of strategic and tactical nuclear weapons, especially in the US-administered Ryukyu Islands.
+From 1954 until 1972, the US stationed a range of strategic and tactical nuclear weapons, especially in the US-administered Ryukyu Islands.
 These included nuclear tactical ballistic missiles, cruise missiles, artillery, anti-air, anti-submarine weapons, and strategic bombers.
 Following the 1954 US Castle Bravo thermonuclear test, one Japanese fisherman died when all 23 crew aboard the Daigo Fukuryū Maru suffered acute radiation syndrome.
 The US stockpiled thousands of tons of chemical weapons in Okinawa, including mustard gas, sarin, and VX, which were removed in 1971.

-Postwar Japan is an exemplar of nuclear latency: possessing the materials and technical capacity for an indigenous nuclear weapons program.
-This includes a strong civil nuclear program, stockpile of plutonium, and space program.
+Article 9 of the Constitution of Japan has been interpreted to prohibit the country from weapons of mass destruction and long-range delivery systems.
 Under the Three Non-Nuclear Principles established in 1971, Japan rejects possessing, producing, and introducing into its territory nuclear weapons.
-No mainstream Japanese party has ever advocated acquisition of nuclear weapons or any weapons of mass destruction, but some politicians have supported a role for US nuclear weapons in Japan in the 21st century.
-Article 9 of the Constitution of Japan has been interpreted to prohibit the country from weapons of mass destruction and long-range delivery systems.
+However, postwar Japan is an exemplar of nuclear latency: possessing the materials and technical capacity for an indigenous nuclear weapons program.
+This includes an advanced civil nuclear program, reprocessing, and stockpile of plutonium.
+Some 21st century politicians have supported a role for US nuclear weapons in Japan.

-The Japanese religious cult Aum Shinrikiyo carried out the first chemical terrorist attacks to use nerve agents, dispersing sarin gas in Matsumoto in 1994 and the Tokyo subway in 1995.
+The Japanese religious cult Aum Shinrikiyo carried out the first chemical terrorist attacks to use nerve agents.
+Members perpetrated at least 10 such attacks, notably using sarin in Matsumoto in 1994 and on the Tokyo subway in 1995, as well as some of the first attacks to use VX.
+The group also unsuccessfully attempted bioterrorist attacks with anthrax and botulinum toxin, which remains the most extensive non-state biological weapons program to date.